cockroachdb/docs/v2.1/create-security-certificates-custom-ca.md

 ## Split node certificates

-The node certificate discussed in the `cockroach cert` command documentation is multifunctional, which means the same certificate is presented when the node acts as a server as well as a client.
+The node certificate discussed in the `cockroach cert` command documentation is multifunctional, which means the same certificate is presented for the node's incoming connections (from SQL and Admin UI clients, and from other CockroachDB nodes) and for outgoing connections to other CockroachDB nodes.
 To make the certificate multi-functional, the `node.crt` created using the `cockroach cert` command has `CN=node` and the list of IP addresses and DNS names listed in `Subject Alternative Name` field.
 This works if you are also using the CockroachDB CA created using the `cockroach cert` command.
 However, if you need to use an external public CA or your own organizational CA, the CA policy might not allow it to sign a server certificate containing a CN that is not an IP address or domain name.

 To get around this issue, you can split the node key and certificate into two:

 - `node.crt` and `node.key`: The node certificate to be presented when the node acts as a server and the corresponding key.
 All IP addresses and DNS names for the node must be listed in the `Subject Alternative Name` field.
-- `client.node.crt` and `client.node.key`: The node certificate to be presented when the node acts as a client for another node, and the corresponding key. `client.node.crt` must have `CN=node`.
+- `client.node.crt` and `client.node.key`: The node certificate to be presented when the node connects to another node, and the corresponding key. `client.node.crt` must have `CN=node`.

 ### Node key and certificates